-In the above we have given a concrete example definition of the local context, where the local context of an s-v path is defined as the sequence of links in the last l hops, where l is a predetermined parameter.
-For the scenario of network coding-aware routing, we use this definition with l=2.
-As another concrete example, we can define the local context of an s-v path as the the sequence of channels taken by the links in the last l hops.
-This definition is useful for the scenario of self-interference aware routing.
-In general, the definition of local contexts is problem specific.
+Degrees of freedom exist in defining the local contexts.
+For example, we can define the local context of a path as the sequence of links in the last l hops.
+As another example, we can define the local context of a path as the sequence of channels taken by the links in the last l hops.
+These would both serve as reasonable summaries of the past that would impact the future.